Anthropology for Kids is a series of books, workshops and conversations each full of pictures and stories about what it means to be a human.

 WHO WE ARE

-We are Nika Dubrovsky (artist) David Graeber (anthropologist) who, are with our friends (you perhaps), producing politically challenging children’s books for adults (children too).
+I (Nika Dubrovsky – artist) started this project with my late husband (David Graeber – anthropologist), who, are with our friends (you perhaps), producing politically challenging children’s books for adults (children too).
 We have discovered something interesting: no one will publish books like that.
 Even if you’re a famous author, great artist, etc..
 But we want to change the culture.
-And the culture needs to change.
+And the culture needs to be changed.
 You can help!
-Not just with money – though we definitely need some of that – but in all sorts of ways that can make you part of the team, as editors, translators, contributors, researchers, even possibly someday authors.
+Not just with money – though we definitely need some of that – but in all sorts of ways that can make you part of the team, as editors, translators, contributors, researchers, and even possibly someday authors.
 Please help disseminate!
-Once things are up and running, we hope to operate as a publishing house supplying physical books, art works (cups, curtains), but in the meantime, enjoy!
+Once things are up and running, we hope to operate as a publishing house supplying physical books, and artworks (cups, curtains), but in the meantime, enjoy!
 Help!
 Spread the word!

 WHERE IT ALL BEGINS